1 Introduction

 Deribit shall not have any close links or other legal or economic relationships with third parties which are likely to impair its independence to favour a particular third party in relation to its provision of that specific activity.

-Compliance shall keep records for a period of 8 years of the types of services and activities provided and performed, in respect of which a conflict of interest has arisen or may arise which entails a risk of damage to the interests of one or more clients in the Conflicts of Interest Register.
+Compliance shall keep records for a period of eight (8) years of the types of services and activities provided and performed, in respect of which a Conflict of Interest has arisen or may arise which entails a risk of damage to the interests of one or more Clients in the Conflicts of Interest Register.

 This information shall be updated on a regular basis.
-Compliance will produce written reports on such situations which will be sent to the Executive Committee on at least an annual basis.
+Compliance will produce written reports on such situations which will be sent to the Board/Senior Management on at least an annual basis.